vwxjs666/tonnel-wiki/en/marketplace/index.md

 3. Use the token dropdown ( TON / TONNEL / USDT ) to view listings for each token.

 ### Fees:
+Sale and Auctions
-- TONNEL: 0% fee
+- TONNEL: 3%
-- TON & USDT: 6% fee (3% marketplace, 3% referral)
+- TON & USDT: 6%
 - Displayed price = seller's price + fee (the price you list your gift is exactly what you receive after the gift was sold and the buyer pays the fee)
+- If you list a gift for 100 TON, it will be shown as 106 TON.
+When sold, you receive 100 TON, and your referrer gets 3 TON.
+- For auctions, the fee is deducted from the last bid.

 ### Icons & Indicators:
 - Telegram icon (top-right): Means the gift was listed from Telegram inside Tonnel.